ums722/homeassistant-mi-heater/README.md

 - Modified component what was not correctly worked in HASS new version.
 - Tested on zhimi.heater.mc2
 - Tested on zhimi.heater.zb1
-- Tested on zhimi.heater.za2 (some issues reported)
+- Tested on zhimi.heater.za2 (some issues reported.
+If someone has the correct raw codes working, I can integrate)